projectcalico/calico/v2.0/usage/configuration/bgp.md

 the node.
 If no AS number if specified, the node will use the global default value.

-Use the `calicoctl bgp default-node-as` command to set the global default AS number.
+Use the `calicoctl config set asNumber` command to set the global default AS number.
 If no value is configured, the default AS number is 64511.

 If all of your Calico nodes are within the same AS, but you require a